What Is Wander, Wonder, Write?

 Why This Newsletter?

-I publish Wander, Wonder, Write because I want to take readers like you with me on my journeys.
-Your presence enhances my experience.
-Knowing I have an audience makes me more mindful.
-It motivates me to report on incidents and insights that might otherwise pass me by.
+I publish Wander, Wonder, Write because I want to take people like you with me on my journeys.
+Knowing I have an audience makes me more mindful and motivates me to report on incidents and insights that might have otherwise passed me by.
 Your questions are always welcome.
 Being in this together will make us pay more attention to the world.

 “In an age of distraction,” Pico Iyer wrote in The Art of Stillness, “nothing can feel more luxurious than paying attention.”